Who Are International Students?

 If you began your college education at another institution in the United States, you can easily transfer to Northeast.

 You must have a high school diploma or equivalent from your home country to apply.
-If you are admitted, Northeast’s Center for Global Engagement staff will work alongside you through the student visa process.
+If you are admitted, Northeast's Global and Multicultural Engagement staff will work alongside you through the student visa process.